Gothenburg Central Station: Tracks and other connections

 The choice of track depends mainly on which railway the train will use.
 This is because there is a wish to avoid crossing train paths, which would create delays.
 Trains to the Bohus Line and Norway/Vänern Line generally use tracks 7–11.
 Trains to the Western Main Line generally use tracks 1–7.
 Trains to the West Coast Line and Coast-to-Coast Line generally use tracks 11–16.

-Drottningtorget is a junction for trams and lies right by the Gothenburg Central Station.
-Nordstan also has a large tram stop and a shopping mall connected to the station by an underground pedestrian tunnel.
+Drottningtorget is a junction for trams and local buses and lies right by the Gothenburg Central Station.
+Nordstan also has a large tram and bus stop, and a shopping mall connected to the station by an underground pedestrian tunnel.

+Just north of the Central Station with indoor connection is the Nils Ericson Terminal, the main bus terminal for regional and long distance buses including the buses to the airport.
+Southeast of the Central Station there is another bus terminal, called Åkareplatsen, with regional buses to Borås.

 Lounge

 The Station Lounge is located by track 9 at the station.
 There is an access fee of 149 SEK which includes restaurant food, newspapers and Internet access through a WLAN.
 There is also a bar.
 The conference section is supplied with modern equipment and admits 4–50 persons.